esoteric1/da_pet_nation/README.md

 Editing the Profile projectname.install file to include your feature
 --------------------------------------------------------------------

-Navigate to the projectname.install and inside you will see a list of modules to be enabled when the profile is run.
+Navigate to the projectname.install and inside you will see a list of modules to be enabled when the profile is installed.
 You can add your feature there under the //Features section
 'event_featues',

 Save your changes.
 If you now do a git status you will see that you've modified the .install file.
 Do a "git add" command to add this file and now commit all your changes